 Let us see what we can do with each construct.

-Filter checks a condition about property in an event.
+The filter checks a condition about the property in an event.
 It can be a =, >, < etc., and you can create complex queries by combing multiple conditions via and, or, not etc.